lebrat/Biolapse/README.md

 [![Build Status](https://travis-ci.org/lebrat/Biolapse.svg?branch=master)](https://travis-ci.org/lebrat/Biolapse)  [![DOI](https://zenodo.org/badge/202534809.svg)](https://zenodo.org/badge/latestdoi/202534809)

 Biolapse is an open source graphical user interface dedicated to segment and track biological objects.
-All the details about the implementation is detail in ...
+All the details about the implementation are detailed in ...

 ## Getting Started

-This project is written in python 3 and make use of [TensorFlow](https://www.tensorflow.org/) for the segmenting task and [PyQtGraph](http://pyqtgraph.org/) and [PyQt5](https://pypi.org/project/PyQt5/) for the graphical interface.
+This project is written in python 3 and makes use of [TensorFlow](https://www.tensorflow.org/) for the segmenting task and [PyQtGraph](http://pyqtgraph.org/) and [PyQt5](https://pypi.org/project/PyQt5/) for the graphical interface.

 ### Installation
-To install this project and all its prerequisites simply type in your terminal :
+To install all the prerequisites simply type in your terminal :

 `pip install git+https://github.com/lebrat/Biolapse`